-\paragraph{Our idea: Distill knowledge from stale updates.} We answer the question by combining parameter-space aggregation with \emph{data-free knowledge distillation}.
-Knowledge distillation (KD) transfers information from one or more teachers to a student using softened targets or intermediate features~\citep{KD}.
-Data-free variants (DFKD) avoid the assumption of a public data availability~\citep{DFKD}, which aligns with practical conditions in FL.
-Integrating KD into AFL, however, introduces unique challenges: (i) no shared or public data are typically available for distillation, (ii) stale client models may be poor or heterogeneous teachers, and (iii) the distillation process must remain lightweight to preserve AFL’s scalability advantage.
-Our approach addresses these issues and exploits the informative content of stale updates in a data-free manner to improve global model quality without sacrificing asynchrony.
+\paragraph{Our idea: distill knowledge from stale updates.} We answer this question by combining parameter-space aggregation with \emph{data-free knowledge distillation} (DFKD).
+Knowledge distillation (KD) transfers information from one or more teachers to a student via softened targets or intermediate representations~\citep{KD}.
+Data-free variants remove the assumption that a public dataset is available for distillation~\citep{first_dfkd}, which aligns with practical FL deployments.
+At a high level, our method treats received client models as teachers and the current server model as the student, and uses server-side DFKD to extract transferable knowledge from delayed client states.
+Then, by coupling regular parameter space update with a DFKD update, our method mitigates the adverse effects of staleness.
+Integrating DFKD into AFL is nontrivial because (i) no data are typically available in the server, (ii) stale client models can be heterogeneous and usually have poor performance, and (iii) the distillation step must remain lightweight to preserve AFL's scalability advantages.
+Our design addresses these issues and extracts information from delayed updates in a data-free manner, improving training speed and accuracy.